The Enchanted Cottage (1945 film): Production

+The Producer

 RKO Producer Harriet Parsons acquired the rights for her studio for an updated World War II version set in New England.
 When RKO management took the film away from her and gave it to producer-writer Dudley Nichols, Hollywood columnist Hedda Hopper wrote a strongly worded newspaper editorial criticizing RKO for gender bias.
 The outcry from the column led RKO to change its plan and give the property back to Harriet Parsons.

 Parsons wrote an outline of the updated story about a World War II veteran.
 She engaged DeWitt Bodeen for the screenplay, and the two became lifelong friends.
 Parsons also selected John Cromwell as director.
 David O. Selznick lent RKO Dorothy McGuire for the film, and MGM lent Robert Young, who re-teamed with McGuire after her debut in Claudia.

 Parsons contributed to the screenplay along with Herman J. Mankiewicz, who was hired by Cromwell to touch up Bodeen's screenplay.

-Composer Roy Webb wrote a piano concerto for the film that a blinded World War I veteran (Herbert Marshall) uses as a tone poem to describe the story of the two protagonists to a gathering of their friends.
-Webb was nominated for an Academy Award for Best Original Score in 1945 and performed the concerto at the Hollywood Bowl later that year.
-Marshall, who had lost a leg in World War I, played his role as a blind man with the help of special contact lenses.